Table Of Contents 👉

 Web2 vs Web3

-Web 2.0 (or read-write Web) revolutionized the world with its ability to provide users with a platform to create and see the content.
-It gave a new industry for people to earn money from.
+Web 2.0 (or read-write Web) revolutionized the world with its ability to provide users with a platform to create and see content.
+It created a new industry for people to earn money.

 Businesses display advertisements on social media, newspapers, and marketplaces, which give creators of both the content and the website income.